About: The vital role of this reluctant servant

 – Pathwork Lecture #142

-For the truth is, we really are one with the creative nature of life, meaning we can surrender to this greater force and allow our ego functions to integrate with it.
-Then, when we are in touch with our real self—which means we are in unity within ourselves—we will have access to feeling, experiencing and knowing deeply, which is to be creative.
+The truth is, we really are one with the creative nature of life.
+Meaning, we can surrender to this greater force and allow our ego functions to integrate with it.
+Then, when we are in touch with our Real Self—which means we are more in unity within ourselves—we will have access to feeling, experiencing and knowing deeply, which is to be creative.

 – Pathwork Lecture #199

-To transcend our ego, we must make an effort to align with our spiritual self where all effort can feel effortless.
-But such desirable effortlessness is not handed out like candy.
+To transcend our ego, we must make an effort to align with our spiritual self where effort can feel effortless.
+But such desirable effortlessness is not available for free.
 The ego must work for it, overcoming its lazy ways and resistant attitudes.

 – Pathwork Lecture #158